David Hasselhoff's daughter shares the sketchy thing one of her dad's biggest fans did to her

 - David HasselhoffAmerican actor

-On E!'s newest reality TV show Relatively Famous: Ranch Rules, Wednesday, David Hasselhoff's daughter, Taylor Hasselhoff, revealed the sketchy thing one of her dad's biggest fans did in order to get closer to the Hoff.
+On Wednesday's episode of E!'s new reality TV show Relatively Famous: Ranch Rules, David Hasselhoff's daughter Taylor Hasselhoff revealed the sketchy thing one of her dad's biggest fans did in order to get closer to the Hoff.

 Taylor currently works as a member of a high-profile Los Angeles luxury real estate agency and, according to the 31-year-old, she was tricked by one of her dad's fans, who posed as a potential homebuyer.